amalChandran/trail-android/README.md

         .setBottomLayerColor(Color.YELLOW)
         .setTopLayerColor(Color.RED)
         .create();
+});
 ```
-To make sure that the overlay moves along with the Google maps movement we need to add a hook from its cameramovelistener.
+To make sure that the overlay layer moves along with the Google maps movement we need to add a hook from its cameramovelistener.
 ```
       mMap.setOnCameraMoveListener(() -> {
             mRouteOverlayView.onCameraMove(mMap.getProjection(), mMap.getCameraPosition());